nightshift2k/evmautomation/README.md

 This tool was written to enable automation of those tasks to ensure you don't have to do it manually ;-)

-It was build to support EVM based blockchains but works currently with 3 contracts on the Binance Smart chain.
+It was build to support EVM based blockchains but works currently with 4 contracts on the Binance Smart chain.

 As it is build in a modular way, one can expand it quite easily to other projects or even other EVM-based chains.

-Currently supported projects are
+Currently supported projects are:

-- DRIP (Faucet Hydration)
+- DRIP Faucet - Hydrating & Claiming
-- DRIP Garden (Seed Planting)
+- DRIP Garden - Planting Seeds
+- TRUNK Native Staking - Rolling (reinvesting)
-- TRUNK (Rolling Stampede Bonds)
+- TRUNK Stampede - Rolling (reinvesting)

 ## 🔒 Disclaimer on Security and Encryption